intmus/inttheory/_12-reading-scores/a1-insttransandrange.md

     - See section below on the history of brass instruments for a discussion of the many keys in which hornists are required to perform.
     - Many modern hornists prefer to refer to French horn simply as "horn".

-When reading an an English horn or French horn part, transpose *down* a P5 to find concert pitch.
+When reading an English horn or French horn part, transpose *down* a P5 to find concert pitch.

 When reading a concert pitch line, transpose *up* a P5 to write for either English horn or French horn.